More than 100 tires slashed in Wellington, number of cases could still rise

-Chief Heath called Monday morning a tough start to the week after four teens, who have been arrested, slashed more than 100 tires on at least 35 cars.
+Chief Health said four teens were arrested after more than 100 tired were slashed on at least 35 cars.

 Words to describe all the rubber stacked in Rausch’s shop would probably fall flat.